Item (game terminology): In fighting games

 In fighting games, items are far less common, however they still appear in many titles.
 In wrestling games, things like folding chairs and other innocuous items are often used as makeshift weapons, sometimes with a limited number of "uses" before the item breaks.
 In the Super Smash Bros. series, items play an important role in the combat, and the timely arrival of a certain item, like invincibility or the hammer, can completely alter the course of the fight.

 In sports games

 Popular sports games generally convey their items in a similar form to trading cards, with the items composing of players, staff (managers/medical specialists/skill coaches), consumable items and stadiums.
-One of the most popular sports game FIFA Ultimate Team evaluates real world sports athletes performances with scouts that watch the athletes perform at games and then applies their performance statistics unto the cards (in game) with different colours and versions of cards to display their hierarchy in skill level.
+One example is FIFA Ultimate Team which evaluates real world sports athlete's performances with scouts that watch the athletes perform at games and then applies their performance statistics unto the cards (in game) with different colours and versions of cards to display their hierarchy in skill level.
 As with trading cards the rarity of cards are based on how accomplished the athlete is along with their level of performance and current form.